 For an afro to be worn in uniform, the rule of thumb is that it must look good under a cover.
-Your hair cannot stick out in front of your cover, and cannot prevent your cover from fitting your head properly.
-For specific rules, I would check with your chain of command, or look in your guidebook.
+Your hair cannot stick out in front of your cover, and it cannot prevent your cover from fitting your head properly.
+For specific rules, I would check with your chain of command or look in your guidebook.

-Easy to Maintain
+TWAs Are Easy to Maintain

 In February 2012, I decided to go natural.
-With a pair of scissors and a rush of adrenaline I cut off my permed hair, leaving a small fuzz of hair on top of my head.
+With a pair of scissors and a rush of adrenaline, I cut off my permed hair, leaving a small fuzz of hair on top of my head.
 From the beginning, I loved my TWA.
-Washing took minutes, and at its short length, it took absolutely no styling, just a quick run through of the comb.
-I followed a simple routine of washing, conditioning, and oiling which kept my TWA soft and beautiful.
-Its hard not to love a hairstyle that is so easy to maintain.
+Washing took minutes, and at its short length, it took absolutely no styling, just a quick run-through of the comb.
+I followed a simple routine of washing, conditioning, and oiling, which kept my TWA soft and beautiful.
+It's hard not to love a hairstyle that is so easy to maintain.

-How to Care for TWA
+How to Care for a TWA

-After researching different products, I found my “miracle”.
+After researching different products, I found my “miracle.”
 I started off using Dr. Miracle’s 2-in-1 shampoo and conditioner and quickly tried and loved their other products.
 Having a good washing and moisturizing routine is crucial for healthy hair, whether you plan to grow your hair out or not.
 In order to keep your hair healthy, you should find you own wash, condition, and moisturizing routine that works for you.

 Styling Your TWA

 Styling your hair can be really fun.
 At first, you may think that there isn't much that can be done with such short hair, but you actually have a lot of cute hairstyles that can be achieved depending on the length of your hair.
-I experimented with a lot of different looks and my favorites are twist outs, and two strand twists.
+I experimented with a lot of different looks, and my favorites are twist outs and two-strand twists.
 Have fun with your hair and try out some of these cute looks.